 Commercial drivers have much more at stake than other drivers who face a DWI charge.
 If you are charged with Commercial DWI anywhere in Denton County, Texas, you should contact a local DWI defense attorney as soon as possible.

-The DWI attorneys at Law Offices of Richard C. McConathy realize that a commercial DWI conviction could lead straight to the unemployment office.
+The DWI attorneys at the Law Offices of Richard C. McConathy realize that a commercial DWI conviction could lead straight to the unemployment office.
 We are experienced in defending commercial drivers charged with DWI.
 Our dedicated attorneys will be able to explain your criminal charges and then work hard to defend those charges.
-We can use our knowledge of criminal procedure and resources to help yo fight the case.
+We can use our knowledge of criminal procedure and resources to help you fight the case.
 In addition, we will fight to retain your commercial and personal driving privileges.

 A commercial motor vehicle driver with an alcohol concentration of 0.04 or higher is considered to be driving while intoxicated under the Texas Statutes, Transportation Code, Title 7, Subtitle B, Subchapter H, Section 522.081.